Aman0Shah/ALonelyPlace/README.md

 The sea, is vast and furious
 She is gentle but rude, to invaders

+## Life Once Again
+Life moves on despite,
+You giving permission to it
+Enjoy, what you have, ok?

 ## Desert, Not Dessert
 Bone-Dry, with only a lizard passing by
 A villager separated from the pack, lost